ashblue/oyster-package-generator/README.md

 1. Run `npx oyster-package-generator` and answer the prompts.
 Wait for the install script to finish
 1. Run `npm install -g semantic-release-cli`
 1. Then run `semantic-release-cli setup` and answer the prompts.
 This will setup cloud deployments for you
+    1. Note that the setup may try to overwrite your `semantic-release` package version in `package.json` with an experimental one.
+I recommend hard setting the version number to `"semantic-release": "^15.14.0"` to prevent deployment issues after running this

 Once setup all commits to the `master` branch will generate a new release.
 All commits to the `develop` branch will generate an unversioned nightly build.